joaovictor-sf/2dGame-java/README.md

 - <b>keyPressed(KeyEvent e)</b>: Called when a key is pressed.
 - <b>keyReleased(KeyEvent e)</b>: Called when a key is released.
 - <b>keyTyped(KeyEvent e)</b>: Called when a key is typed (pressed and released).

+## Entitys
+Entitys are objects that exist in the game world.
+They can be characters, enemies, items, etc. In a 2D game, entities are usually represented by sprites (images).

+In this game, we will create a base class called <b>Entity</b> that represents a generic entity.
+This class will have properties such as position, velocity, and sprite.

+### Player
+The player is a special entity that represents the player character.
+It will have additional properties such as health, score, etc.

+Para diminuir a quantidade de código na classe GamePanel, a classe Player irá lidar com a lógica de movimento do jogador.

+Para desenhar o sprite do jogador, você pode ultilizar ferramentas como Paint, FotoShop, Gimp, etc. Nesse projeto em particular eu sequirei o curso e usei o PiSKEL, um software gratuito de navegador para criar sprites.